 Like most Cody businesses, the theatre draws its biggest crowds during the summer.
 Tourists often comment that they have never been in a theater of this size.

-During the lifetime of the theater, there have been a few world premiers at Cody Theatre.
+During the lifetime of the theatre, there have been a few world premiers at Cody Theatre.
 “The Young Land” premiered in May of 1959, the western drama film starring Patrick Wayne (son of John Wayne) and Dennis Hopper.
 “Great American Cowboy” the 1973 documentary film by Keith Merrill.
 The film, which won the 1973 Academy Award for Best Documentary Feature, is about the battle between two rodeo stars for the world championship: veteran Larry Mahan and newcomer Phil Lyne.
 The documentary partially filmed during the Cody Stampede celebration.
 Although admission to the premier was $5, a pricey sum in the 1973, “people swarmed in,” Schultz recalls, making it possible to collect the admission price.
 The movie didn’t fare as well at other box offices around the country and lived a short life in theaters.

 The Cody Theatre hosted the regional world premiers of the 1994 movie “8 Seconds” about professional bull rider Lane Frost.
 The premier was planned as a benefit for the Northwest College Rodeo Team, and although the Big Horn Basin was blanketed with 14 inches of snow that night, the movie still attracted a crowd of about 200 people.